smithclay/otlp2parquet/docs/deployment/cloudflare.md

 *   **Build fails - WASM too large**: The WASM binary must be under 3MB (compressed).
 Use `make wasm-profile` from the workspace root to analyze binary size.
 *   **R2 Bucket Access Denied**: Ensure the `binding` name in `wrangler.toml` matches the one used in the code (`env.LOGS_BUCKET`).
 Also, verify your API token has the necessary R2 permissions.
+*   **413 Payload Too Large**: This error comes from your application's `OTLP2PARQUET_MAX_PAYLOAD_BYTES` setting (default 10MB), not from Cloudflare.
+Increase the limit via environment variable if needed, but monitor Worker memory usage (128MB total limit).
+The error message will show the current limit for debugging.